-Students are only allowed to have food in their possession at break and lunch.
-Drink bottles will be allowed ONLY if they are clear.
+Students are only allowed to have food in their possession at lunch or if a teacher allows a snack in their classroom.
 Students may not order or have food/beverage items brought to them from an outside vendor.

 HALLWAY CONDUCT